ericjenn/working-groups/safety-related-profile/documents/sow.md

 #### Rationale

-Before starting the development of the SR profile, it is mandatory to express requirements in order to guarantee the statisfaction of the user's need.
+Before starting the development of the constituents of the SR profile, it is mandatory to express requirements in compliance with the users' needs, in order to guarantee the statisfaction of the latter.

 #### Activity overview

 Before writing the requirements for the SR profile, the various aspects to consider shall be identified clearly.
-Then the requirements are elaborated, grouped, prioritized and verified against the user's needs, within the SR profile scope Ensure that the requirements for ONNX are traceable to one or several end-users’ needs.
+Then the requirements are elaborated, grouped, prioritized and verified against the end users' needs, within the SR profile scope
+Furthermore, the requirements for ONNX will be made traceable to one or several end users’ needs.

 #### Inputs

--   D1.a.\<x\>: End users needs for domain \<x\>.
+-   D1.a.\<x\>: End users' needs for domain \<x\>.
 -   D1.b: Consolidated needs for all industrial domains
 -   D1.c: Safety-related Profile Scope Definition